ereshmittal/Text-GCN-Classification/README.md

 # Text-GCN-Classification

-GCN used to classify which chapters of the Bible the given text is.
+GCN used to classify which chapters of the Bible the given text is in PyTorch